 Mystic Superstitions & Other-Worldly Superstitions

 The Mystic is a person who practices mysticism, or a reference to a mystery, mystic craft or the occult.
 The mystic interprets the world through a different lens than is present in ordinary experience, which can prove to be a significant obstacle to those who research mystical teachings and paths.
-Much like poetry, the words of mystics are often idiosyncratic and esoteric, can seem confusing and opaque, simultaneously over-simplified and full of subtle meanings hidden from the unenlightened.

 “The greatest American superstition is a belief in facts”